ChrstphrHll/npc_gen/students/Lynx Galather.md

 ### Description
 - Human Monk from Qualnis
 - 1st year Exploration student in Burk
-- long straight black hair that's well kept, Amber eyes, and Tan skin
+- long curly white hair that's wild, Amber eyes, and Tan skin
 - Is Reasonable and Resentful, and has Responsibility as their ideal

 ### Organizations